Makefile & Container Fusion

 system has a dependency to another.
 Makefiles may require system dependencies to meet their targets.
 These can

-or shared libraries.
+be many things like binary files under /usr/bin or shared libraries.
 In some cases, these dependencies can be

 very specific to a version.
 We can guarantee these file dependencies with utilizing containers.